Doctoral Training Schemes

 SOFI2 CDT is the successor to the EPSRC Centre for Doctoral Training in Soft Matter and Functional Interfaces (SOFI) which, since 2014 has provided industrially integrated, postgraduate training in research, enterprise and innovation for future leaders in the soft matter academic and industrial sectors.
 SOFI2 CDT combines expertise from Durham, Leeds and Edinburgh Universities, more than 25 industry partners and national facilities.
 It brings together more than 60 academics from Departments of Physics, Chemistry, Food Science, Biology, Engineering, Earth Sciences, Computing, (Applied) Mathematics and the Durham University Business School.
 SOFI2 students will undertake a common 6-month, industry-facing science training course before selecting their research projects at one of the three partner Universities.
 Approximately half of the projects are expected to be co-sponsored by external partners and all students will have an external co-supervisor.

 Please see the website below for further information and application procedure.
-The closing date for applications for the first selection round is Friday 19th February 2021.
+The closing date for applications for the second selection round is 1 March 2021.

 Mathematical Modelling, Analysis and Computation